DivanDesign/EvolutionCMS.snippets.ddGetDocumentField/README.md

 ### Installation

-Elements → Snippets: Create a new snippet with the following data:
+#### 1. Elements → Snippets: Create a new snippet with the following data

 1. Snippet name: `ddGetDocumentField`.
 2. Description: `<b>2.9</b> Snippet gets the necessary document fields (and TVs) by its id.`.
 3. Category: `Core`.